Halhal Small Scale Earth Dam Construction ( Dam Mikilim)

 Enterprise: Ministry of Agriculture (MOA), Asmara, Eritrea.
 It was a governmental organization comprised of six regional and numerous sub-regional offices.
 The principal office nestled at Asmara, Capital of Eritrea.

 Method of Construction: all sorts of heavy equipment utilized such as rollers, loaders, dozer, and grader.
 Moreover, loading trucks and pickup vehicles were utilized as a mode of transport.

 The responsibility here was to construct the dam as well as monitor other small diversion structures at the surrounding regions such as Asmat area where a small weir structure was built to redirect flush flood into a basin irrigation system.
 Figure 2 shows Asmat irrigation project survey.

 Figure 2 Photo taken at Asmat irrigation project, 1997

-The Halhal dam was designed to be 17m high, crest length 65m, crest width 5m and the bottom width about 90m.
-The core body of the dam was built with clay soil and the two opposite outer body surfaces were packed with dirt dugout from the reservoir area.
-The upstream and downstream surfaces slop were 1:3 and 1:2 respectively.
+The Halhal dam was designed to be 17m high, crest length 65m, crest width 5m, and the bottom width about 90m.
+The core body of the dam was built with clay soil and the two opposite outer body surfaces were packed with dirt dug out from the reservoir area.
+The upstream and downstream surface slop were 1:3 and 1:2 respectively.
 Both sides were covered with stone rip-rap.
 Moreover, the downstream side has a berm in the middle.